lenapear/1dv609_a1_part_1/Practice_ write_run_tests.md

    * None of the tests you write may fail for the correct version.
    * For each buggy version your test suite should have at least one test that failes.
    * Each test should fail for at least one buggy version which no other test fails, no redundant tests!
+     * Example: Test A and B failes for the same buggs, so only one of them is needed
-   * Add a new buggy version that pass all your tests
+ * Add a new buggy version of Password that pass all your tests.
+   * You dont need to write a test for this one.

  * Artifacts to show during examination
    * Test suite as one file